shiftplusplus/eqnz/docs/007_not_lunar.md

+## ---- fig.cap=
-## ---- fig.cap="Difference of observed earthquake numbers from expected by 10 degree sun arc"----
+## "Difference of observed earthquake numbers from expected by 10 degree sun arc"----
 #normalise on expected
 norm_ci <- ci_brackets